Be honest — how many times have you spent hours writing a blog post with no real content process… and it still didn’t rank?

 Make your post more complete, clearer, or more up to date.

-You’re not guessing anymore.
-You’re building on what’s proven to work.
+As a result, you’re not guessing anymore.
+Instead, you’re building on what’s already proven to work.

 If your site is new, you’re not outranking HubSpot or Forbes next week.